I Know What You Need: Plot summary

 Visiting Ed's home, Elizabeth finds how his residence is akin to a Potemkin village, where his bedroom is a mess, reflecting his unkempt personal appearance, whereas the front is well kept, likely to impress Elizabeth and other guests.
 Elizabeth locates a diary Ed has kept, documenting how he has secretly craved her love since childhood and employed a variety of black magic rituals and charms to manipulate her and murder Tony.
 She finds voodoo dolls of his parents, as well as herself.
 Other items she finds are an answer key with "BETH" written in grease pencil on it, and a toy model of a Fiat with a piece of one of Tony's shirts affixed to it.

 Ed confronts Elizabeth and calls her an "ungrateful bitch," to which she accuses Ed of killing Tony.
 Ed fully admits to using his powers to eliminate Tony, defending himself by saying he did it for her to save her from an unhappy marriage.
 Elizabeth destroys her voodoo doll and leaves the house with Ed's magical artifacts, while a furious Ed swears after her that Elizabeth will come back to him.
-While walking she passes on a bridge and throws Ed's voodoo dolls over the rail, throwing the toy model of the Fiat last.
+While walking she passes over a bridge and throws Ed's voodoo dolls over the rail, throwing the toy model of the Fiat last.